ArctosDB/documentation-wiki/_documentation/authorities.markdown

 #### ctquad

  Terms may be added to this table if the following criteria are met:
+ - the term contains only A-Z, a-z, space, and the scales below
  - the quad is included in a published map series
  - the description includes a description of the geography in which the quad is placed.
 For example: Country, State(s)
  - the description includes a https://ngmdb.usgs.gov link to a specific map.
 Other authorities may be suitable with proper review.